This post may contain affiliate links. Please read our disclosure policy.

 Vegan Ferrero Rocher

-These homemade chocolate hazelnut truffles are rich, creamy, and coated in a crunchy chocolate glaze.
-Made with simple ingredients, they are naturally vegan, dairy-free, and perfect for a delicious homemade treat.
+These homemade Vegan Ferrero Rocher truffles are rich, creamy, and coated in a crunchy chocolate shell.
+Made with simple, real ingredients, they’re naturally dairy-free and easy to make.
+Includes an optional protein-boosted variation.

 Prep: 15 minutes